WIMM-IT/slurm-analytics/README.md

 Analyse Slurm sacct data with Python Pandas.

+#### Analysis categories

+- resource use.
+Are users wasting the CPUs or memory they request?
+  - CPU consumption and % utilisation
+  - Memory consumption and % utilisation
+  - user breakdown of "resource waste"

+- wait times.
+Does cluster have enough resources for demand?
+  - weekly distribution of job wait times [as % of job time limit]
+  - total requested resources waiting as % of partition capacity
+  - wait time vs recent resource use

+- users.
+Who are the biggest users?
+  - weekly plots of most active users according to different metrics: CPUs, memory, #jobs, elapsed time
+  - summary plot of biggest users (CPU & memory)

 ## Step 1: extract `sacct` data

 Run `python sacct-dump.py` in the cluster, as any user.